The Devil's Advocate (1997 film): Themes and interpretations

 Dante Alighieri's Inferno raised "visual potential" that informed the film.
-Dantean scholar Amilcare A. Iannucci argues the plot follows the Divine Comedy model in beginning with selva oscura, in Lomax losing his conscience defending a guilty man, and then entering and exploring deeper circles of Hell.
-Iannucci compares the office building structure to the circles, listing fireplaces where flames are always present; demonic visual phenomena; and water outside Milton's office, analogized to Dante's Satan's icy home, albeit situated at the top of Hell as opposed to the bottom.
+Dantean scholar Amilcare A. Iannucci argues that the plot follows the model of the Divine Comedy in beginning with selva oscura, with Lomax losing his conscience defending a guilty man, and entering and exploring deeper circles of Hell.

+Iannucci compares the office building structure to the circles, listing fireplaces where flames are always present; demonic visual phenomena; and water outside of Milton's office, analogized to Dante's Satan's icy home, albeit situated at the top of Hell, as opposed to the bottom.
 Free will is also a major theme in the Divine Comedy, with the film's musings on the concept being similar to Dante's Purgatorio, 16.82–83 ("if the present world has gone astray, in you is the cause, in you it's to be sought").

 Other religious references are present.
 In describing New York City as Babylon, Alice Lomax invokes Revelation 18:

-Milton tempting Lomax is possibly also inspired by the Biblical Temptation of Christ.
+Milton tempting Lomax is also possibly inspired by the Biblical Temptation of Christ.
 Aside from Milton, other character names have been commented on: Author Kelly J. Wyman matches Mary Ann, the virginal figure who falls victim to Milton, to the Virgin Mary, and adds the literal translation of Christabella is "Beautiful Christ", and that the title refers to the Catholic Church's Devil's advocates and lawyers as advocates; Eric C. Brown finds Barzoon's name and character to be reminiscent of the demon prince Beelzebub.
 Scholars Miguel A. De La Torre and Albert Hernández observe the vision of Satan as CEO, wearing expensive clothing and engaging in business, had appeared in popular culture before, including the 1942 novel The Screwtape Letters.